oerd/openapi-client-kitchensink-action/README.md

-# A Github ~Action~ Reusable Workflow for OpenAPI consumers
+# A Reusable Github Workflow for OpenAPI consumers

 Generates client code and documentation from OpenAPI specs and publishes generated artifacts.